MicrosoftDocs/power-platform/power-virtual-agents/nlu-generative-answers-azure-openai.md

 The topic now generates answers from the information sources defined by your Azure OpenAI connection.

-> [!CAUTION]
+> [!IMPORTANT]
-> Information sources defined in the **Generative answers** node override sources at the copilot level.
+> Information sources defined in the **Generative answers** node take priority at the copilot level.
 Copilot level sources function as a fallback.